Citizens Advice has a very complete guide on this, so also worth checking their website.

 Compensation for injury to feelings

 Injury to feelings can only be claimed in discrimination claims.
 Some tribunals now insist on the Claimant specifying the level of injury to feelings or period of loss claimed.
 If so, it is probably best to put in an estimate which is on the high side, but nevertheless reasonable and realistic.
-For injury to feelings, you could refer to the Vento bands, e.g. stating lower band from £900 to £8,600, middle band from £8,600 to £25,700, and higher band from £25,700 up to £42,900.
-(Note these Vento bands apply to claims brought from 6 April 2018, earlier claims may use lower figures).
+For injury to feelings, you could refer to the Vento bands, e.g. stating lower band from £900 to £9,100, middle band from £9,100 to £27,400, and higher band from £27,400 up to £45,600 (the most serious cases may exceed £45,600).
+Note these Vento bands apply to claims brought from 6 April 2021, earlier claims may use lower figures.

 An award for injury to feelings is meant to reflect how upset the employer made the claimant feel, not to punish the employer for how badly they have behaved.
-Where an employer has behaved particularly badly a tribunal might award “aggravated damages”, but this is unusual.
 For this reason, it’s important for you to give evidence to the tribunal about what happened to you and how the discrimination affected you and made you feel.
 You may need witness statements from family, friends, medical professionals or support workers to provide evidence to support your claim.
 Remember your own witness statement is evidence, so make sure that you state if you were tearful after a meeting, or if you had difficulty sleeping because of the stress of your working pattern.

 However as a general guide the lower Vento band is for relatively minor, often one-off acts of discrimination.
 In Craddock v Fountoura Mr Craddock was subjected to harassment from a manager who continually suggested that Mr Craddock should start a sexual relationship with a colleague.
 He was awarded £4,500 for injury to feelings.
 The judge said “We do not consider the upset caused to be such that the injury to feelings moves out of the bottom band of Vento – however the upset was real and tangible.
 He cried when he told us about his upset and was very emotional.”